khalidkarimkqr/heart-disease-predictor/README.md

 ## Demo

-Here’s a quick demo of the Heart Disease Prediction App in action:
+Here’s a quick demo of the Heart Disease Predictor App in action:

 ![Demo GIF](gifs/walkthrough_project.gif)